Last revised: May 6, 2023

 It resumed in 1946 continuing to operate with a six-car consist that included a PRR baggage, Pennsy coach, New Haven coach, B&M coach, PRR tavern-lounge, and a leased ACL diner.

-The Wind's ridership remained solid but suffered from declining patronage after the war as the public was lured away by the freedom of automobiles.
-This increasingly reliable form of transportation especially hurt rail service in the Northeast and New England where destination between cities and points of interest were within only a few hours of one another.
+The Wind's ridership remained solid but suffered from declining patronage after the war as the public abandoned trains for automobiles.
+This increasingly reliable form of transportation especially hurt rail service in the Northeast where the distance between cities and points of interest was generally only a few hours.

 By the 1950s the unique seasonal train was in rapid decline.
 For the East Wind its end was caused by an act of Mother Nature.
-On August 18, 1955 following the heavy flooding of Hurricane Diane throughout the Northeast (especially in Connecticut, Massachusetts, and Rhode Island where some areas received more than a foot of rain) the Wind was canceled early and not renewed the following year.
+On August 18, 1955 following the heavy flooding of Hurricane Diane throughout the Northeast - especially in Connecticut, Massachusetts, and Rhode Island where some areas received more than a foot of rain.
+As a result, the Wind was canceled early that season and was not renewed the following year.

 Despite this shortened season the train would likely not have survived much longer.
 Both the Maine Central and Boston & Maine were vastly reducing passenger operations in an attempt to slash mounting red ink.
-For instance, the former was successfully granted permission to end all such services across its network in early September of 1960.
+The MEC, for instance, was successfully granted permission to end all remaining trains in early September of 1960.